-We want to see God do amazing things at this church through the worship times; we want to see Jesus glorified and relationships with God restored and ignited.
-It's our job as Team members to help facilitate that as best we can.
+It's our job as Team members to help facilitate this as best we can.
 So we're always looking for ways to do this better.
-If you’re interested in getting involved in any of the Worship Teams at the Vineyard Church, then take your pick and fill a form out for us.
-It’s just a few simple questions so we can get to know you better.
+If you’re interested in getting involved in any of the Worship/Sound/Visuals Teams here, then take your pick and fill a form out for us.

-It's a real honour to lead and facilitate God’s people into worship.
-A great blessing and privilege.
-But it's also a responsibility; musicality and technical excellence are essential and important aspects of the job.
-But servant heartedness, good character, honesty, humility and integrity are all just as important as all that.
-Take a read of our Vineyard Worship Values below to see where we're coming from as a church movement.
-What we find important in worship, and are trying to achieve.
+It's a real honour to be able to do this, a blessing and a privilege.
+But it's also a responsibility we have to carry.
+Musicality and technical excellence are essential and important aspects of the job.
+But servant heartedness, good character, honesty, humility and integrity are all just as important.

 Vineyard Worship Values